emu-russia/dmgcpu/idu.md

 ## IDU Path

-To make the movements between registers and IDUs clearer, here is a short description (the process is quite confusing with inverters).
+To make the movements between registers and IDU clearer, here is a short description (the process is quite confusing with inverters).

 - The value on the cbus/dbus contains a `~val` of register (register `q` output inversion).
 - This value is stored on the BusKeeper (tranparent DLatch).
 From the BusKeeper inverted value of `~val` as `val` is fed to the IDU.